 • Tumours of neural crest origin

-Are present in an estimated 40 percent of those children diagnosed with ROHHAD.
+NETS Are present in an estimated 40 percent of those children diagnosed with ROHHAD.
 The tumours can be found in the chest, abdomen or anywhere along the sympathetic nervous system chain and can develop at any age, they can be both malignant and benign.

 At the moment there is approximately 100 cases of confirmed ROHHAD worldwide.
 It is suspected that this number is higher.